MSc in International Relations, Strategy and Security (Distance Learning)

 AWARDED BY NEAPOLIS UNIVERSITY

-OBJECTIVE OF THE MASTER (MSc) INTERNATIONAL RELATIONS, STRATEGY AND SECURITY
+OBJECTIVE OF THE MSC IN INTERNATIONAL RELATIONS, STRATEGY AND SECURITY (DL)

-Graduates of the Programme are expected to have a thorough understanding of international political, security, and strategic issues, which will enable them to pursuit careers in the diplomatic corps, in international organizations, in NGOs, as well as in both the public and the private sector as senior policy and security advisors.
+The program provides students with a robust theoretical and empirical foundation in the evolving “ecosystem of security.”
+A core aim of the program is to prepare students for leadership and professional roles in the international arena by developing new methods, strategies, and tactics in addressing security challenges.
+Students are encouraged to actively engage with the academic community, contribute to public discourse, and connect with international networks both during and after their studies.
+Graduates of the Programme are expected to have a thorough understanding of international politics, which will enable them to pursuit careers in the diplomatic corps, in international organizations, in NGOs, as well as in both the public and the private sector as senior policy and security advisors.

 ADVANTAGES OF THE PROGRAMME